Art Therapy in Somers Point, NJ

 You know how sometimes words just aren't enough?
 You're trying to explain something deep, or you're wrestling with feelings that feel too big or too tangled to articulate?
 That's where art therapy comes in!

-We offer an art studio where adults can use creativity —drawing, painting, sculpting, collage —whatever feels right to engage and express your inner world and rewrite your story.
+We offer an art studio for adults, where you can use drawing, painting, sculpting, collage — whatever feels right — to engage and express your inner world and rewrite your story.

 For our younger clients, we have a studio perfectly sized for art therapy and play therapy.
-It’s a perfect spot for kids to feel comfortable and be themselves.
+It’s an ideal spot for kids to feel comfortable and be themselves.

 Our art therapy team is based in Somers Point, NJ